sh4nth/koromoth-viewer/README.md

 The API Gateway provides a public HTTP endpoint that clients can use to request image URLs.
 It is configured with CORS (Cross-Origin Resource Sharing) to allow requests from any origin.
 The following endpoints are available:

 *   `GET /image?key=<FILENAME>`: Retrieves a pre-signed URL for a specific image.
+*   `GET /images`: Retrieves a list of all available image keys in the bucket.

 ### Lambda Function